 During University Examination Period

-If something happens during the examination period which you believe had a significant impact on your academic performance, you can submit an Exceptional Circumstances Application Form.
+If something happens during the examination period which you believe had a significant impact on your academic performance, you can submit an form.
 Please note that there are deadlines for such applications during examination periods.
 The University has a deadline but your own School may have its own deadline (which will take precedence) and it is your responsibility to ascertain which deadline applies to you.
 If you are in doubt, check this with your School.

 However, if you feel that your circumstances are of such a personal or sensitive nature that you do not feel able to disclose the details to your School, you can contact the Directorate of Academic and Student Affairs (email@example.com) for advice on the Personal and Sensitive procedure.
 You should do this as early as possible, as all information required must be submitted to the Director within seven working days of the publication of your exam results.